 Fancy becoming a CEO, surgeon or air traffic controller?
-We explain the best get best-paying jobs in the UK and how to get them.
+We examine the best-paying jobs in the UK and how to get them.

 How do you choose the right career?
 Maybe you like working with animals so you’re considering becoming a vet.